estebanmunchjones2019/academind-next.js-article/Next article.md

 **SSG** stands for **Static Site Generation.** This means that some or all the pages of the app are pre-rendered at build time, and are stored and delivered as static assets (JS, CSS and HTML files) to the browser.
 This is the philosophy of JamStack apps (https://jamstack.org/) which are the present and the future of web apps.

-Let's think together: if the app is pre-rendered at build time, the app fetches data from their APIs and Next.js generates the html with that data on the server side.
+Let's think together: if the app is pre-rendered at build time, the app fetches data from their APIs and Next.js generates the HTML with that data on the server side.
 But...what happens if later on, the data from the API changes?

-Do we need to run a new build of the app to create a fresh HTMLfile, so users see the new data when they load the app?
+Do we need to run a new build of the app to create a fresh HTML file, so users see the new data when they load the app?
 No. Thankfully, Next.js provides a solution for us: **Incremental Site Regeneration (ISR)**.

 According to the docs (https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration):